-Using an overlay means you can easily apply your customisation to different versions of the CDK bundle, with the possible downside that changes in the structure of new versions of CDK may render your overlay obsolete or non-functional (depending on what exactly your overlay does).
+Using an overlay means you can easily apply your customisation to different versions of the bundle, with the possible downside that changes in the structure of new versions of Charmed Kubernetes may render your overlay obsolete or non-functional (depending on what exactly your overlay does).

-Saving a copy of the CDK bundle file and editing that means that your customisation will always work, but of course, requires that you create a new file for each version of CDK.
+Saving a copy of the bundle file and editing that means that your customisation will always work, but of course, requires that you create a new file for each version of Charmed Kubernetes.

 Both methods are described below.